 Breathing exercises – one study has shown how breathing exercises can actually reduce the amount of grey matter in your brain which controls emotional responses and feelings of panic/anxiety

-1) There’s lots of reasons why this is important but it basically means that such practices affect you physically so they’re highly recommended!
-Other studies have also linked this type of practice with improvements in depression, high levels of stress and overall feelings of depression
+1. There are lots of reasons why this is important but it basically means that such practices affect you physically so they’re highly recommended!
+Other studies have also linked this type of practice with improvements in depression, high levels of stress, and overall feelings of depression

 Exercise/sports therapy (or physical activity)